 The console supplied with this running machine isn’t a fancy one.
 It incorporates only two amenities: its sound system and a bottle/accessory holder.
 The integrated sound system is compatible with most MP3 players, smartphones, and tablets.

-The sound it can render is not bad; way better than the average tablet or phone speaker’s music.
+The sound it can render is far better than the average tablet or phone speaker’s music.
 But like in most fitness machines that feature a sound system, volume adjustments are made only from your device.
 The console has no volume adjustment keys.

 80i Assembly and Maintenance